A blog for the general public

 My first visit, in the late 90's, to an outsider environment was in France, so I started looking around in the french blogosphere.
 There I came along Bruno Montpied (Le poignard subtil), Animula Vagula (Rives et dérives de l'art brut), Pascale Herman (Les inspirés du bord des routes) and Bruno Decharme (website ABCD Art brut)

-I also enjoyed Zon'Art, a french magazine, on paper and on the internet, which has been published from july 1998-october 2008.
+I also enjoyed Zon'Art, a french magazine, on paper and on the internet (where it is no longer available), published from july 1998 till october 2008.
 And I became familiar with the writings of french art critic Laurent Danchin (website Mycelium), who combines a thorough knowledge of developments in the field with a great skill to fit these into a theoretical framework.

 Through these and other french sources I gradually came along, I became acquainted with the wonderful (french) world of bâtisseurs de l'imaginaire, habitants-paysagistes and inspirés du bord de la route...
 Being dutch, I am happy I am of the generation that has been teached french in school!